q3769/chunk4j/README.md

     ...
 }
 ```

+The `stitch` method should be repeatedly called on all the chunks ever received.
+On each call and addition of the
+received chunk, if a meaningful group can form to complete and restore the original data blob in bytes, such bytes are
+returned inside an `Optional`; otherwise if the group is still " incomplete" even with the addition of this current
+chunk, then the `stitch` method returns an empty `Optional`.
+I.e. You keep calling the `stitch` method with each and
+every chunk you received; you'll know you get a fully restored original data blob when the method returns a
+non-empty `Optional` that contains the restored data bytes.

 Note that the stitcher caches all "pending" chunks it has received via the `stitch` method in different groups, each
 group representing one original data unit.
 When an incoming chunk renders its own corresponding group "complete" - i.e.